devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ### 3. Git access credential

 Provide Git `Username` and `Personal Access Token` of your git account.

-What permissions are required for the gitop ?
+Mandatory permissions required for the gitops are:

 #### For Github Organization Name [click here to know more](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token):
 * repo